jakshi/references-devops/tools.md

 * Application performance monitor tool for distributed systems: https://skywalking.apache.org/
 * SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application: https://github.com/SigNoz/signoz

+### Alerts

+* Alerta - tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualisation: https://docs.alerta.io/
+* Swiss-knife for managing alerts/events at scale: https://www.keephq.dev/

 ### APM

 * Application performance monitor tool for distributed systems, especially designed for microservices, cloud native and container-based (Kubernetes) architectures: https://skywalking.apache.org/